New York Liberty: Transition seasons (2003–2009)

 The 2003 season marked a transition for the Liberty and with team leader Teresa Weatherspoon's WNBA career winding down, fan favorite Becky Hammon emerged as a star player.
 The 2004 season saw Hammon replacing Weatherspoon as the team's starting point guard.

 The Liberty played six of their home games during the 2004 season at Radio City Music Hall as Madison Square Garden was hosting the 2004 Republican National Convention.
 These games marked the first time Radio City had hosted a professional sporting event since the Roy Jones Jr. boxing match held in 1999.

 With team leader Tari Phillips being signed away to the Houston Comets, Ann Wauters emerged as a force at the team's starting center position in 2005.
-However, she was unfortunately injured midway through the season.
+However, she was injured midway through the season.
 The loss of Wauters was felt as the team was swept two games to none by the Indiana Fever in the first round of the playoffs.

-The Liberty had a poor 2006 season, winning only 11 games, the fewest in franchise history.
+The Liberty had a poor 2006 season, winning only 11 games.

-At the beginning of the 2007 WNBA season, the team traded Becky Hammon to the San Antonio Silver Stars for Jessica Davenport, a first round pick in the 2007 WNBA Draft.
+At the beginning of the 2007 WNBA season, the team traded Becky Hammon to the San Antonio Silver Stars for Jessica Davenport, a first round pick in the 2007 WNBA draft.
 They also acquired center Janel McCarville through the dispersal draft associated with the dissolution of the Charlotte Sting.
 The 2007 Liberty started out 5–0, then lost 7 straight games, then rallied at the end of the season to get the last playoff spot by winning 3 out of their last 4 games, beating the Washington Mystics on the tiebreaker of head-to-head record.
 In the Eastern Conference semifinals, the Liberty, as huge underdogs, faced the defending champion Detroit Shock in a best-of-three series.
-The Liberty defeated the Shock by winning Game 1 in New York.
-In Games 2 and 3 the Liberty lost both games to the Shock in Detroit, 76–73 and 71–70 (OT) respectively.
+The Liberty defeated the Shock in game 1 in New York.
+In games 2 and 3 the Liberty lost both games to the Shock in Detroit, 76–73 and 71–70 (OT), respectively.